madjugglers/pattern-book/01_maj_pattern_book.md

 ## Secret Juggling Code Words (Glossary)

-* **$n$-count**.
-  States the count when passes are made.
-For example, 2-count means: pass-self-pass-self, etc.
-   Three count means: pass-self-self-pass-self-self, etc.
+* **$m/n$-count**.
+Passing frequency measured as $n$ passes in  a cycle of  $m$ passing beats.
+   For example, $2/1$-count means,  *pass-self*, then repeat.
+Note $4/2$-count,  $2/1-$count, and $2-$count are equivalent, so we just used the reduced form.
-  One count means: pass-pass-pass, (no self throws).
-Stating the count does not necessarily imply what hands are doing what.
+   Stating the count does not necessarily imply what hands are doing what or the starting configuration.
 E.g., left-hand 2-count is different from right-hand 2-count.
 Odd counts are nicely balanced for the hands, then the only issue is the start, which we usually do out of the right.
 * **Canadian catch**.
 An impressive catch that would have been difficult for most mortal jugglers to achieve.
 * **carriage return**.
 A style of feeding where the feeder returns to the first